ricrbhopal/rvs_attendence/server/ATTENDANCE_API_DOCUMENTATION.md

 ## Contact & Support

 For issues or questions:
-- Backend Server: Check server logs in terminal
+- Backend Server: Check server logs or API status
 - NodeMCU: Use Serial Monitor (115200 baud rate) for debugging
-- Network Issues: Verify both devices are on same network and server is running
+- Network Issues: Verify NodeMCU has internet connectivity and can reach the API domain

 ---